Espressogoddess/rock-paper-scissors/README.md

 ## Abstract:
 - I built an app that allows users to play rock, paper, scissors against a computer player.
 There are two modes: classic and space.
 The classic mode consists of the rock, paper, scissors.
 The space mode consists of 5 choices: probe, planet, alien, manta ray, and moon rock.
 - Users are able to see both their score and the computer's score.
-- Users have the ability to switch game types at anytime.
+- Users have the ability to switch game types at anytime without affecting the current score.

 ## Installation Instructions:
 1. On your local machine, open the terminal and run `git clone git@github.com:Espressogoddess/rock-paper-scissors.git`.